 The protection of copyrights, exploitation and usage rights of third parties to the content to be published as well as compliance with data protection and personal rights are the responsibility of the authors or the editors of an electronic publication.

-The copyrights and rights of use are regulated in a publishing contract.
+The copyrights and rights of use are regulated in a publishing contract (Contract on the publication of a digital publication / Contract on the first publication of a dissertation or habilitation).
 In the case of initial publication on repOS, HafenCity University is permanently granted the simple right to reproduce and make publicly available the electronic publication by the authors.
 The authors' copyrights to their content are preserved.
 Publication on the publication server does not prevent further publication in specialist journals or monographs or on other servers.
 Authors are recommended to use Creative Commons licenses to regulate the rights of use of their content.